EDCD/EDDI/docs/Contributing.md

   * `master` points to the current production release. **All unit tests and code analysis must pass.** Fast-forwarding the `master` branch is preferred versus adding a merge commit.
   * `beta` points to the current beta release. **All unit tests and code analysis must pass.** Fast-forwarding the `beta` branch is preferred versus adding a merge commit.
   * `develop` is the integration branch for work in progress. **All unit tests and code analysis must pass.**
+  * `l10n_develop` is the branch to which CrowdIn commits translations, and in general `l10n_` is the configurable prefix it will use if we unleash it on other branches.

 ### Work in progress conventions